-We allow two ways for you to request withdrawals.
+As detailed in Appendix B, we allow two ways for you to request withdrawals.
 In the first method, you receive the amount requested, and any withdrawal charge is taken from the Account Value.
 This reduces your Account Value by the amount of the withdrawal charge in addition to the amount you requested.
 This is the method used unless you request otherwise or unless you have elected one of the GLWB Riders.
 In the second method, you receive less than you requested if a withdrawal charge applies because the Account Value is reduced by the amount of the requested withdrawal and any withdrawal charge is taken from that amount.
-When the withdrawal charge is deducted from the Account Value, it is deducted on a pro rata basis from the subaccounts then held under the contract.
+When the withdrawal charge is deducted from the Account Value, it is deducted on a pro rata basis from the Subaccounts then held under the contract.